HomeTop Headlines2 Student Deaths Leave Campus Shocked

 - Advertisement -

 Emergency responders were called to Nash Hall around 10:30 p.m. on October 9 after a student fell from the residence hall.
-The following morning, a second student was found unresponsive in Alma Clark Glass Hall, another campus dormitory.
+The following morning, a second student was discovered unresponsive in Alma Clark Glass Hall, another campus dormitory.

 Law enforcement investigators reported “no initial indications of foul play” in either case.
 They stated there appears to be no connection between the two deaths or any ongoing danger to the campus community.

-One of the students was identified as Micah Mazzuca, who had recently enrolled at Western Washington University.
+The student who fell from Nash Hall was identified as Micah Mazzuca, who had recently enrolled at Western Washington University.
 Mazzuca was pursuing a double major in music and education with aspirations to become a high school choir, drama, and English teacher.

 University officials described these as “heartbreaking events.”
 The school, which has an enrollment of approximately 14,747 students, is 21 miles south of the U.S.-Canada border.
 The administration has made counseling and wellness resources available through the WWU Counseling and Wellness Center and Employee Assistance Program for students and staff affected by the deaths.